In the Footsteps of the Authentic Free-Spirited Cretan, the Author of the Novel "Zorba the Greek"

 Banned by the Church, but saved in the immortal memory of humanity

 At his death, his body was repatriated to Athens and from there, transported to Heraklion by plane provided by the famous Greek shipowner Aristotle Onassis, who in the same year founded Olympic Airways (today Olympic Airlines, the national company).
-The press of the time suggests that the Greek Orthodox Church forbade priests to officiate the funeral ceremony, as well as offering a place of burial in a cemetery, a fact that has not been officially confirmed.
+The press of the time suggested that the Greek Orthodox Church forbade priests to officiate the funeral ceremony and offer a place of burial in a cemetery, a fact that has not been officially confirmed.
 However, the Archbishop of Crete and the statesman George Papandreou, an anti-Ottoman resistance activist and future prime minister, were present in the Cathedral of Agios Minas, where the coffin was laid before being buried on the walls of Heraklion.

 Fifteen kilometers south of Heraklion, in the central square of the historic village of Varvari, now known as Myrtia, his father's home village, is the Nikos Kazantzakis Memorial Museum (one of the first personal literary museums in Greece), dedicated to the life and work of the great Cretan intellectual.
 Founded in 1983 by the Anemoyannis family, related to Kazantzakis' father with the considerable help of Elena Kazantzakis, his second wife (1904-2004) who rests in a tomb not far from him, the museum is a true cultural center and place of pilgrimage, receiving hundreds of visitors from around the world every day.
 Also, the Museum of Cretan History in Heraklion has an entire section dedicated, in which the workroom was reconstructed and personal objects are exhibited, recovered from Antibes, France, where the author spent the last years of his life in self-exile (1948-1957).